 Kunsthofpassage is, like it says, a passage between Alaunstrasse and Görlitzer Strasse in Dresden Neustadt.
 The passage is more than an alley though.
 It’s a little court with some shops and bars and – most importantly – with beautifully painted houses.

 After I checked Kunsthofpassage of my list I just walked through Neustadt, taking photos whenever I saw something cool.
 By the time I had to get back to check out and leave for the airport, I’d gathered quite a few pictures.
-Below you'll find just a small selection, but I've also dedicated an entire post to the street art in Dresden.
+Below you'll find just a small selection.

 While you can easily find graffiti all over Neustadt, you won't get any background information on what you see unless you go on a guided street art tour.
 This one gets good reviews.

 Dresden has its own airport connected to the UK, Russia and many bigger German airports.
 From there you can take S-Bahn line 2 to to Dresden Neustadt station or Dresden Central station.
 From the stations you can continue on to your accommodation by tram, bus or on foot.
 If you’re traveling by train, those are also the two stations you need to get to.

 Alternatively, you can take the bus from other major German cities to Dresden or drive there, but be aware that in the latter case, you’ll probably end up spending a lot of money on parking.

 Dresden is a very walkable city, especially if you decide to spend one day in and around Altstadt and the other in Neustadt.
 To quickly get around there’s also a very convenient tram and bus system.
 I haven’t used the buses myself, but riding the tram always went smoothly and there are a lot of lines you can take throughout the city.